 Alternatively, select usages before applying the changes.Alt+Delete.
 In this case, IntelliJ IDEA checks for

 You can perform some forward engineering while in the diagram editor.

-- In the diagram editor, right-click anywhere and from the context menu, select and a code element you want to create.
+In the diagram editor, right-click anywhere and from the context menu, select.
+Then select a code element you want to create.

-- Depending on what you have selected, IntelliJ IDEA opens the appropriate dialog where you specify the necessary information for creating the new element.
+Depending on your selection, IntelliJ IDEA opens the appropriate dialog where you specify the necessary information for creating the new element.

 View implementations and parent classes